Join our mobile Rapid Response Network!

 The Mexican gray wolf is a subspecies of the gray wolf, commonly referred to as “el lobo.”

-Although their numbers have grown slowly, they remain the most endangered subspecies of wolf in the world because of compromised genetics, human intolerance and reluctance to release more individuals and bonded pairs to the wild.
+Although their numbers have grown slowly, they remain one of the most endangered subspecies of wolf in the world because of compromised genetics, human intolerance and reluctance to release more individuals and bonded pairs to the wild.

 You can be a part of the solution for endangered species: support our efforts to protect the wild!